Keekay-OD/CLI-Dumpster-Fire/README.md

     sudo apt install python3-pip
     ```

-2. If the script has additional Python dependencies, create a file called `requirements.txt` and list them there.
-Then, install them using:

-    ```bash
-    pip install -r requirements.txt
-    ```

-> **Note:** Replace `requirements.txt` with any required libraries that the script may use.

 ## Usage

 Once you have installed the necessary packages, you can run the Python script to generate the interactive fireworks display.